 To investigate the squeezing of the mechanical mode, we need to calculate the fluctuations of the mechanical quadrature $Q(\theta)=\delta X_{b} \cos(\theta) +\delta Y_{b} \sin(\theta)$.
 The state of the mechanical resonator is squeezed when the variance of $Q(\theta)$ is below the quantum noise level,\textit{i.e}, $\langle Q^2(\theta) \rangle<1/2$, and by minimizing the mean square value of $Q(\theta)$ with respect $\theta$, one gets

-where $\mathbb{V}_{\rm \delta Y_{b}}$ and $\mathbb{V}_{\rm \delta X_{b}}$ the first two diagonal elements of the covariance matrix $\mathcal{V}$ and represent amplitude and phase quadratures variances for the mechanical resonator, respectively.
-For the effectiveness of this scheme, we make it sure that the stability conditions are always satisfied.
-According to the Routh-Hurwitz criterion \cite{etb}, if all the eigenvalue of the drift matrix $\mathbf{R}$ in left-half of a complex plan (negative real parts) (i.e., $|\mathbf{R}- \lambda \mathbf{I}| = 0), Re[\lambda]<0$, the system reaches its steady sate and stable.
-Therefore we make sure that the stability conditions are all satisfied in the following sections.
+where $\mathbb{V}_{\rm qp}$= $\{\mathcal{V}\}_{12}+\{\mathcal{V}\}_{21} $.
+Here $\mathbb{V}_{\rm p}$ and $\mathbb{V}_{\rm q}$ the first two diagonal elements of the covariance matrix $\mathcal{V}$ and represent amplitude and phase quadratures variances for the mechanical resonator, respectively.
+For the effectiveness of this scheme, we make sure that the stability conditions are always satisfied.
+According to the Routh-Hurwitz criterion \cite{etb}, if all the eigenvalue of the drift matrix $\mathbf{R}$ in left-half of a complex plan (negative real parts) (i.e., $|\mathbf{R}- \lambda \mathbf{I}| = 0), Re[\lambda]<0$, the system reaches its steady state and stable.
+Therefore we make sure that the stability conditions are all satisfied in the following section.

-The evolution of the minimum quadrature variance $-10 {\rm Log}[\mathcal{S}_{min}]$ of the mechanical resonator in the steady state as function of ratio of the couplings $G_+/G_- $ for different values of cavity decay rate $\kappa=0.1\omega_m$(black curve), $1.0\omega_m$(blue curve), $5.0\omega_m$(red curve) and thermal bath phonon numbers $n_{\rm th}=0\, (a), \, 10 (b),\, 50 (c)$ is shown in Fig.(\ref{fig2}).
-For $\kappa=5\omega_m$, we notice that the mechanical resonator squeezing can break the 3 dB limit at large value of the thermal bath phonon $n_{\rm th}=50$ as shown in Fig.\ref{fig2}(c) (red cure).
+The evolution of the minimum quadrature variance $-10 {\rm Log}[\mathcal{S}_{min}]$ of the mechanical resonator in the steady state as function of ratio of the couplings $G_+/G_- $ for different values of cavity decay rate $\kappa=0.1\omega_m$(black curve), $1.0\omega_m$(blue curve), $5.0\omega_m$(red curve) and thermal bath phonon numbers $n_{\rm th}=0\, (a), \, 10 (b),\, 50 (c)$ as shown in Fig. (\ref{fig2}).
+For $\kappa=5\omega_m$, we notice that the mechanical resonator squeezing can break the 3 dB limit at large values of the thermal bath phonon $n_{\rm th}=50$ as shown in Fig. \ref{fig2}(c) (red curve).
 It is apparent from Fig. (\ref{fig2}) that the squeezing of the mechanical resonator decreases with increasing the decay rate of the cavity mode which means, the mechanical squeezing is very sensitive to the dissipation of the cavity mode.
-Furthermore, thermal excitation associated with the mechanical resonator influence the squeezing of the mechanical mode.
-We find that the mechanical squeezing still exists when the thermal occupation of phonon is $n_{\rm th}=50$ (in Fig.\ref{fig2}.(c)) and $n_{\rm th}=10$ (in Fig.\ref{fig2}.(b)), meaning that the mechanical squeezing is robust against the thermal environment associated with mechanical mode.
+Furthermore, thermal excitation associated with the mechanical resonator influences the squeezing of the mechanical mode.
+We find that mechanical squeezing still exists when the thermal occupation of phonon is $n_{\rm th}=50$ (in Fig. \ref{fig2}.(c)) and $n_{\rm th}=10$ (in Fig. \ref{fig2}.(b)), meaning that the mechanical squeezing is robust against the thermal environment associated with mechanical mode.